cmkobel/CompareM2/README.md

 #>         └── config.yaml
 ```

-?? test that pointing to the yaml files directly also works.

 Save this decision in the ASSCOM2_PROFILE variable.
 Below is an example shown of setting assemblycomparator2 up to use apptainer on a local workstation, which is the recommended option for new users.